amethyst/amethyst/book/src/concepts/event-channel.md

 # }
 ```

-Then, in the `System`'s setup method:
+Then, in the `System`'s new method:
 ```rust,edition2018,no_run,noplaypen
 # extern crate amethyst;
 # use amethyst::shrev::{EventChannel, ReaderId};